Knowledge graphSettings

 def calculate_trend_score(topic, current_window):

-# Current velocity: tweets per minute in last 5 min
+# Current velocity: tweets per minute over the last 5 minutes

 current_count = count_in_window(topic, minutes=5)

-# Baseline: average tweets per 5-min over past 7 days
+# Baseline: average number of tweets per 5-minute bucket over 7 days

 baseline_count = get_baseline(topic, days=7)